GGoneng/Medical-AI-Serving-System/README.md

 <br><br>
 - ### **Large Language Model**
-  - **snuh/hari-q3-14b**
+  - **snuh/hari-q3-8b**
     - This model is a Korean medical language model developed by Seoul National University Hospital.
-It has demonstrated strong performance, achieving 84.14% accuracy on the Korean Medical Licensing Examination (KMLE).
+It has demonstrated strong performance, achieving 76.78% accuracy on the Korean Medical Licensing Examination (KMLE).
 We use this model to assist with diagnostic inference in a prototype system, utilizing LangChain templates and vLLM for initial deployment.
-    - Future updates will focus on optimizing model serving for production environments.
+    - To optimize inference speed and GPU memory usage for deployment, the model was quantized using AWQ.
   - If high-quality datasets become available, future work may include fine-tuning the model to further improve performance.

 <br><br>